Philadelphia Labor Compliance

 Under Philadelphia's Fair Workweek legislation, employers in the restaurant industry must take certain measures to ensure that their employees have predictable and fair work schedules.
 The Fair Workweek report includes a list of all the Fair Workweek exceptions incurred.

-To enable Labor Compliance
+To Enable Labor Compliance

-- Company Settings > Advanced Labor
+1. Head to Company Settings > Labor & Compliance

 Types of Exceptions